Independence Day (Indonesia): Independence day carnivals

-Some places may hold independence day carnivals not precisely on the 17 August, but usually on a Saturday or Sunday following the 17th.
-The parade and carnival usually feature marching bands, decorative floats, patriotic parades and cultural carnivals featuring traditional costumes of various ethnic groups of Indonesia.

-They usually start in Merdeka Square by the National Monument, parading through capital main avenues; Thamrin and Sudirman avenues, passing Selamat Datang Monument and the Gelora Bung Karno Sports Complex.
+Some places may hold independence day carnivals not precisely on 17 August, but usually on a Saturday or Sunday following that date.
+The parade and carnival usually feature marching bands, decorative floats, patriotic parades by civilian organizations and cultural carnivals featuring traditional costumes of the various ethnic groups of Indonesia.
+In Jakarta the national parade usually starts in Merdeka Square by the National Monument, parading through capital main avenues; Thamrin and Sudirman avenues, passing Selamat Datang Monument and the Gelora Bung Karno Sports Complex.
+The national parade, in the past, has had added a military and police element.

 In recent years however, the main national carnival has not been staged in the national capital, but in provinces with regional cities taking turns hosting this national event.
 In 2017, for example, the national independence carnival was staged in Bandung, West Java.